Reservoir computing approaches for representation and classification of multivariate time series: Experiments

 \subsection{Classification of blood samples MTS}

-As last experiment, we analyze the blood sample MTS and we evaluate the RC classifiers configured with a SVM readout.
-We consider only \textit{omESN} and \textit{rmESN} since, as demonstrated previously, they provide an optimal compromise between training efficiency and classification accuracy.
-As we focus on a kernel method to implement the decoding function \eqref{eq:rnn_output}, we compare the RC classifiers with two state-of-the-art kernels for MTS.
+Here, we analyze the blood sample MTS and evaluate the RC classifiers configured with a SVM readout.
+We consider only \textit{omESN} and \textit{rmESN} since, as demonstrated in the previous experiments, they provide an optimal compromise between training efficiency and classification accuracy.
+Since we adopt a kernel method to implement the decoding function \eqref{eq:rnn_output} (readout), we compare against two state-of-the-art kernels for MTS.
 The first is the learned pattern similarity (LPS)~\cite{Baydogan2016}, which identifies segments-occurrence within the MTS by means of regression trees.
 Those are used to generate a bag-of-words type compressed representation, on which the similarity scores are computed.
-The second method is the time series cluster kernel (TCK)~\cite{mikalsen2017time}, which is based on an ensemble learning procedure wherein the clustering results of several Gaussian mixture models, fit many times on random subsets of the original dataset, are joined to form the final kernel.
+The second method is the time series cluster kernel (TCK)~\cite{mikalsen2017time}, which is based on an ensemble learning procedure wherein the clustering results of several Gaussian mixture models, which are fit many times on random subsets of the original dataset, are joined to form the final kernel.

 For LPS and TCK, an SVM is configured with the pre-computed kernels returned by the two procedures, while for \textit{omESN} and \textit{rmESN} we build a RBF kernel with bandwidth $\gamma$.
 We optimize on a validation set the SVM hyperparameters, which are the smoothness of the decision hyperplane, $c$, and bandwidth, $\gamma$ (only \textit{omESN} and \textit{rmESN}).
 The hyperparameter space is explored with a grid search, by varying $c$ in $[0.1, 5.0]$ with resolution $0.1$ and $\gamma$ in $[0.01, 1.0]$ with resolution $0.01$.
 LPS is configured using 200 regression trees and maximum segments length 10.
 TCK is configured with 40 different random initializations and 30 maximum mixtures for each partition.
 RC classifiers use the same hyperparameters as in the previous experiments.